Previous dayApril 28, 2026Next day

 27.2 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.2 earthquake 83 km E of Chignik, Alaska came in on April 28, 2026 at 17:20 UTC.
+The USGS recorded this magnitude 2.2 earthquake 83 km E of Chignik, Alaska at 17:20 UTC on April 28, 2026.
 At a depth of 27.2 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 56.396°, -157.074°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 56.396°N, -157.074°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28